Remote work gives people more options.

 The scammer sends a check for equipment or setup.

-They ask you to deposit it and send part of it elsewhere.
+They ask you to deposit it and send part of the money elsewhere.

 The check later fails.